sscovil/learn-to-code/README.md

 Let's add some more tests.
 We can go through them in detail and learn a lot along the way.

+Open `server.test.js` and replace what is in there with the following code, which includes the test we already wrote:

 ```javascript
 const http = require('http')